RobeDM/LIBIRWLS/python-package/README.md

     export ATLASDIR=/path/to/atlas/

-After that, you can easily install this python module:

-    sudo python setup.py install

-Remember: If you need sudo permission you have to use the parameter -E to keep the environment variable:
+After that, you can easily install this python module (If you need sudo permission you have to use the parameter -E to keep the environment variable):

     sudo -E python setupOSX.py install